-Sue Luttner is a technical writer and occasional journalist who found herself inside an astonishing medico-legal controversy, which she blogs about at http://onsbs.com/
+Sue Luttner is a technical writer and occasional journalist who found herself inside an astonishing medico-legal controversy, which she blogs about at On Shaken Baby.

 Sue grew up in Lynwood, California, and earned a Communication/Journalism degree from Stanford University in 1975.
-She spent several years as a legal copy editor before she found her true calling as a software technical writer.
-You can see her work history on Linkedin, at http://www.linkedin.com/pub/sue-luttner/5/b24/737.
+After a few years as a journalist and copy editor, she joined Apple in corporate communications in 1979, the first step in finding her true calling as a software technical writer.
+You can see her work history on Linkedin.
+She now works at Astreya Partners, documenting internal engineering tools on contract for Google.

 Over several months in the mid 1990s, Sue heard the story unfold as a friend’s adult niece was accused and ultimately convicted of shaking an infant in her care.
 Sue went to the medical library and reached an improbable conclusion: Child abuse physicians and prosecutors working with a flawed model of shaken baby syndrome are tearing apart innocent families and sending innocent parents and caretakers to prison in alarming numbers.

 Sue was so staggered by the implications of her initial research that she has now spent 18 years educating herself, confirming her facts, and writing a book about it.
-You can read the prologue at http://onsbs.com/prologue/
+You can read several chapters on line, starting with the prologue.

 Her short piece on shaken baby syndrome in California Lawyer magazine, Shaken Convictions, is on line.